crain9412/crain-graph/README.md

-# crain-graph
+# crain-graphImplementation

-Generic undireted/directed adjacency graph in Java that stores any type of data with breadth and depth first searching.
+Generic undireted/directed adjacency graphImplementation in Java that stores any type of data with breadth and depth first searching.

 TODO:
  - Loop finding